 Fair play to the pristine EQSWs that have put the English wine industry on the map, but there now are other English bubbles to which we should also raise a toast.
 Cheers!

 With its notes of elderflower and juicy tropical fruit, the bacchus grape will appeal to fans of new-world sauvignon blanc.
-This is just off-dry so suits a little gentle spice – serve it with the falafel fritters.
+This is just off-dry so suits a little gentle spice – serve it with chickpea fritters.

 GMF Sparkling 2017 (£23.50, corkingwines.co.uk)